 Haidian District, Beijing, China 100190

-Abstract-The DFT design has become more and more complex accompanying the increasing scale of SoC.
-How to verify DFT logic completely in simulation and how to supply test patterns to ATE test with high coverage are important for post-silicon debug and yield increase.
-While verification methodology is evolving, innovating and entering the UVM era, DFT verification needs to keep pace to leverage the advantages of UVM, and thereby to increase test reusability, extendibility and function coverage, etc. This paper presents a general UVM-based DFT verification environment, which can be used from modular DFT verification to SoC DFT verification, and it can generate functionally equivalent STIL test patterns for ATE test during SoC simulation.
-This paper also presents a method to model hierarchically networked DFT TDR at register abstract level in the UVM environment to allow test writers focus on test sequences without taking care of the details in TDR read and write operations.
+Abstract-The DFT (Design For Testabiligy) design has become more and more complex accompanying the increasing scale of SoC (System on Chip).
+How to verify DFT logic completely in simulation and how to supply test patterns with high coverage to ATE (Automatic Test Equipment) test are important for post-silicon debug and yield increase.
+While verification methodology is evolving, innovating and entering the UVM (Universal Verification Methodology) era, DFT verification needs to keep pace to leverage the advantages of UVM, and thereby to increase test reusability, extendibility and function coverage, etc. This paper presents a general UVM-based DFT verification environment, which can be used from modular DFT verification to SoC DFT verification, and it can generate functionally equivalent STIL (Standard Test Interface Language ) test patterns for ATE test during SoC simulation.
+This paper also presents a method to model hierarchically networked DFT TDR (Test Data Register) at register abstract level in the UVM environment to allow test writers focus on test sequences without taking care of the details in TDR read and write operations.

 I. Introduction